mantidproject/mantid/docs/source/plotting/index.rst

 Custom Colormap (MantidWorkbench)
 #################################

-| You can view the premade Colormaps `here <https://matplotlib.org/2.2.3/gallery/color/colormap_reference.html?highlight=colormap>`_.
+You can view the premade Colormaps `here <https://matplotlib.org/2.2.3/gallery/color/colormap_reference.html?highlight=colormap>`_.
-| In Workbench, a Custom Colormap file format is similar, but not the same as Plot (`See here for more details <https://matplotlib.org/3.1.0/tutorials/colors/colormap-manipulation.html>`_).
-| NB.
 These Colormaps can be registered and remain for the current session, but need to be rerun if Mantid has been reopened.
-|
+Choose the location to Save your Colormap file wisely, outside of your MantidInstall folder!

-| The following methods show how to Load, Convert from MantidPlot format, Create from Scratch and Visualise a Custom Colormap
+The following methods show how to Load, Convert from MantidPlot format, Create from Scratch and Visualise a Custom Colormap.

-| Choose the location to Save your Colormap file wisely, outside of your MantidInstall folder!
-|
-| If you already have a Colormap file in an (N by 4) format, with all values between 0 and 1, then use:
+- If you already have a Colormap file in an (N by 4) format, with all values between 0 and 1, then use:

-|
-| *1a.
+*1a.
 Load Colormap and Register*

 .. code-block:: python